June, 2021

 Talk for Learning

-Notes from A Dialogic Teaching Companion by Robin Alexander (2020).
-Chapter 2 – Talk for Learning In this chapter, Alexander explores the relationship between talk and the development of a child.
+In this chapter, Alexander explores the relationship between talk and the development of a child.
 He examines the shift in the 1970s between the child as “lone scientist” to “apprentice”.
 The persistence of recitation and the typical oral classroom interactions are explored.
 Alexander goes on to explain the research-supported positive benefits of classroom talk.
-Much of the chapter is given to the way in which talk has been stigmatised by politicians and has been now largely removed from the school curriculum, despite the evidence…
+Much of the chapter is given to the way in which talk has been stigmatised by politicians and has been now largely removed from the school curriculum, despite the evidence of its decisive role in teaching and learning.
+He explains the origins of Oracy as a term and discusses talk as curriculum and talk as pedagogy.
+He concludes the chapter by insisting on teacher agency and autonomy in order to enable children to think for themselves.

 Prologue to A Dialogic Teaching Companion

-Notes from A Dialogic Teaching Companion by Robin Alexander (2020) Chapter 1 – Prologue In the Prologue, Robin Alexander gives a case for teaching talk as an essential tool in teaching and learning.
+In the Prologue, Robin Alexander gives a case for teaching talk as an essential tool in teaching and learning.
 He describes the positive value of dialogic teaching and asserts that there is a strong evidence base for using dialogic approaches.
 He presents his involvement with oracy since the 1980s.
 Alexander goes on to consider the broader civic value of dialogic teaching in what he terms a “collision of discourses”.
-Alexander broadly identifies the benefits of dialogic teaching for students and teachers. ” Dialogic teaching is both…